kaden-mk/ExtendedM/exm-interface/tasks.md

 * Optimize.
 * Create room to add more features & menu types

+# EXMInterface 1.3.1
+* Make it so that you can hold on list items
+* Add sliders
+* Add better state management

 # EXMInterface 1.4

 * Pause Menu scaleform menus that appear when hovering over a blip (idk their name)